bdlm/log/README.md

 }
 ```

-For more advanced usage such as logging to multiple locations from the same application, you can also create an instance of the `logrus` Logger:
+For more advanced usage such as logging to multiple locations from the same application, you can also create an instance of the `bdlm/log` Logger:

 ```go
 package main